 A coworker shared a LinkedIn function that creates a graphical map of your contacts.
 I created my own and marveled at the pretty colors and curving lines.
 Other than looking like a new and highly personal art form, what did it mean?

-There’s an argument for doing the same (and for the ROI) at the enterprise level made in an article “Social enterprise moves closer to reality” published yesterday.
+There’s an argument for doing the same (and for the ROI) at the enterprise level made in an article “Social enterprise moves closer to reality” published a while back.

 There’s also recent arguments for the dark side of social networks as an illusion of humor, kindness, intellect, etc.

 If this is a form of currency, then not making and maintaining those relationships is to be poor in network.
 As the World gains an ability to connect with each passing moment, to be network poor can go further and become a liability (a debt and the opposite of having currency).
 I’m not claiming this wealth can be measured on Facebook or LinkedIn, but it has to be found somewhere, even if in the aging Rolodex.
 I am saying is that it is becoming gradually more important and definitely more measurable.
 And now visual.

 Technology is making it possible and valuable to create and maintain an enormous level of relationship wealth.
 Are you taking advantage of it?